“I’ve got an incredible new business opportunity to tell you about where you don’t have to worg and you can make millions!”

 The businesses that have really taken off over recent years, such as Thirty-One, Stella & Dot, Scentsy, and Pampered Chef just to name a few, all have fairly generous compensation models centered more around the actual sale of product than of the recruitment of reps and sales in your downline (though that’s always part of it).

-From a company’s point of view, the MLM sales model makes a lot of sense too because it is low-risk and non-capital intensive given that you don’t have to hire an expensive sales force to go out and sell, but rather you provide some limited and very scalable form of training (after all, the products are not complicated), and then only pay sales commissions out on product that is sold.
+From a company’s point of view, the MLM sales model makes a lot of sense too because it is low-risk and non-capital intensive given that you don’t have to hire an expensive sales force to go out and sell, you do not need to open POS (check out the definition of POS), but rather you provide some limited and very scalable form of training (after all, the products are not complicated), and then only pay sales commissions out on product that is sold.
 It’s quite attractive when you think of it in that regard!

 It’s All About the Model